Nosskirneh/HelloHue/README.md

-HelloHue for Plex and Philips Hue
+HelloHyperion for Plex and HyperionWeb
 =================

-##### Sync and control your Philips Hue lights with Plex!
+##### Automatically turn on a Hyperion led strip with Plex!

 **Credits**
-This Channel is based on PlexWink by vanstinator.
+This channel is based on HelloHyperion by ledge74.

 ### Behavior